batuhan-aydin/rusty-structures/quotient-filter/README.md

     // if you want to use something else than fnv1a let your_hash_result = your_hash_function(&1_u8.to_be_bytes());
     let idx2 = filter.insert(your_hash_result);

+    // The generic one doesn't have default hashes. let mut filter_generic = QuotientFilter::<u64>::new(2).unwrap();
+    let idx3 = filter.insert(your_u64_hash_result).unwrap();
 ```

 Supports insertion, deletion, lookup, merging and resizing.

+The generic version exists under the generic module.
+It was first implemented for u64, then mostly copy pasted u32 version under extra module.
+To avoid of copy-paste, the generic version is created but decided not to delete old ones.
+It supports u64, u32, u16 and u8.